edgarcltop/hook/README.md

 </p>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-This project offers a collection of reusable React hooks to simplify common tasks like state management, timeouts, and element visibility.
+This project provides a collection of enhanced reusable React hooks to simplify common tasks like state management, timeouts, and element visibility.
 Inspired by [shadcn/ui](https://ui.shadcn.com), it lets you copy hooks directly or use a the [shadcn/ui CLI](https://ui.shadcn.com/docs/cli) for easy integration.
 Each hook is designed with best practices for clean, efficient, and maintainable code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>